lamps-wg/csr-attestation/draft-ounsworth-csr-attestation.md

 the following terms: evidence, claim, attestation result, attester, verifier, and relying party.

-The term Certification Request message is defined in {{RFC2986}}.
+The term "Certification Request" message is defined in {{RFC2986}}.
 Specifications later introduced the term "Certificate Signing Request (CSR)" to refer to Certification Request message.
 While the term "Certification Signing Request" would have been more appropriate, it is not what has been selected.
-While the term CSR is often used in context of PKCS#10 it is equally applicable to other protocols that use a different syntax and even a different encoding.
-We use the terms CSR and Certification Request message interchangeably.
+While the term CSR is often used in context of PKCS#10 it is equally applicable to other protocols that use a different syntax and even a different encoding, in particular this document also considers Certificate Request Message Format (CRMF)
+{{?RFC4211}} to be "CSRs".
+We use the terms "CSR" and Certification Request message interchangeably.

 # Architecture {#architecture}